Joan Micklin Silver

-Joan Micklin Silver (May 24, 1935 – December 31, 2020) was an American director of films and plays.
+Joan Micklin Silver (May 24, 1935 – December 31, 2020) was an American director of films and plays, screenwriter and playwright.
 Born in Omaha, Silver moved to New York City in 1967 where she began writing and directing films.
-She is best known for Hester Street (1975), her first feature, and Crossing Delancey (1988).
+She is best known for her debut film Hester Street (1975) and the romantic comedy Crossing Delancey (1988).

 Early life and education

 Joan Micklin was born on May 24, 1935, in Omaha, Nebraska, the daughter of Doris (Shoshone) and Maurice David Micklin, who operated the family-founded lumber company.
 Her parents were Russian Jewish immigrants.
 She received her B.A. from Sarah Lawrence College in 1956.
 That same year, she married Raphael D. Silver, a real estate developer.
 They had three daughters, and remained married until his death in 2013.
 One of their children, Marisa Silver, is herself a film director and author.
 Raphael's father was Rabbi Abba Hillel Silver.
 Joan and Raphael lived in Cleveland from 1956 to 1967, where she taught music and wrote and directed plays.